-VENTRICULAR FIBRILLATION AND PULSELESS VENTRICULAR TACHYCARDIA
+PULSELESS VENTRICULAR TACHYCARDIA AND VENTRICULAR FIBRILLATION

-Ventricular fibrillation (VF) and pulseless ventricular tachycardia (VT) are life-threatening cardiac rhythms that result in ineffective ventricular contractions.
-VF or VFib (Figure 24) is a rapid quivering of the ventricular walls that prevents them from pumping.
+Pulseless ventricular tachycardia (VT) and Ventricular fibrillation (VF) are life-threatening cardiac rhythms that result in ineffective ventricular contractions.
 The ventricular motion of VF is not synchronized with atrial contractions.
-VT or VTach (Figure 25) is a condition in which the ventricles contract more than 100 times per minute.
-The emergency condition, pulseless VT, occurs when ventricular contraction is so rapid that there is no time for the heart to refill, resulting in undetectable pulse.
+VT or VTach (Figure 24) is a condition in which the ventricles contract more than 100 times per minute.
+VF or VFib (Figure 23) is a rapid quivering of the ventricular walls that prevents them from pumping.
+The emergency condition, pulseless VT, occurs when ventricular contraction is so rapid that there is no time for the heart to refill, resulting in an undetectable pulse.
 In both cases, individuals are not receiving adequate blood flow to the tissues.
-Despite being different pathological phenomena and having different ECG rhythms, the ACLS management of VF and VT are essentially the same.
-Resuscitation for VF and pulseless VT starts with the BLS Survey.
+Despite being different pathological phenomena and having different ECG rhythms, the ACLS management of pulseless VT and VF are essentially the same.
+Pulseless VT and resuscitation for VF starts with the BLS Survey.

 An AED reads and analyzes the rhythm and determines if a shock is needed.
-The AED is programmed to only prompt the user to shock VF and VT rhythms.
+The AED is programmed to only prompt the user to defibrillate pulseless VT and VF rhythms.
 The machine does not know if the individual has a pulse or not.
 This is the primary reason you should not use an AED in someone with a palpable pulse.
-ACLS responses to VF and pulseless VT within a hospital will likely be conducted using a cardiac monitor and a manual defibrillator.
+ACLS responses to pulseless VT and VF within a hospital will likely be conducted using a cardiac monitor and a manual defibrillator.
 Thus, the ACLS provider must read and analyze the rhythm.
-Shocks should only be delivered for VF and pulseless VT.
+Shocks should only be delivered for pulseless VT and VF.
 Likewise, antiarrhythmic drugs and drugs to support blood pressure may be used.